vincentfretin/allocola_documentation/elementsjson.md

 }
 ```

-You can use `#agent` placeholder in the personality field, it will be replaced by the `player-info` nametag value.
+You can use `#agent` placeholder in the personality field, it will be replaced by the `player-info` name value.

 Default values for the `ai-agent` component are: